About this course

 According to the Workplace Relations Commission, “Whistleblowing is the term used when a worker raises a concern about a relevant wrongdoing such as possible fraud, crime, danger or failure to comply with any legal obligation which came to the worker’s attention in connection with the worker’s employment.”

 Historically and culturally, society actively discouraged employees from speaking up in public about any type of wrongdoing within the workplace.
 To do so often resulted in some form of punishment such as sacking, demotion or transfer to a different department or location.
 The Irish government recognised the need for change and put in place legislation to protect employees and employers when people make a protected disclosure and speak up against wrongdoing in the workplace.

-This legislation is called the Protected Disclosures Act 2014 which was amended in 2022 with the Protected Disclosures (Amendment) Bill 2022.
+This legislation is called the Protected Disclosures Act 2014 which was amended in 2022 with the Protected Disclosures (Amendment) Act 2022.
 The main aim of this amendment was to extend the protections offered to whistleblowers in Ireland.

 It is mandatory and highly recommended that every employer ensures all staff are made aware of their rights regarding whistleblowing.